-Accident procedures are straight-forward.
-In the case of minor accidents with no injuries, you have to report via Metrash2 to get a police report and proceed with the insurance claim.
+Accident procedures are straightforward.
+In the case of minor accidents with no injuries, you must report via Metrash2 to get a police report and proceed with the insurance claim.
 In case of a major accident or an accident with injury, call 999 for police and ambulance.
 You can read our detailed guide here:

 Driving License Renewal

 Citizens and residents can renew their driving licenses directly at the Traffic Department or online through the Ministry of Interior website or Metrash2 mobile app.
 Here is our step-by-step guide on driving license renewal.